azerion/bluestack-sdk-android/Home.md

 	}
 ```

+###Show Interstitial after return from background

+You can see [Interstitial Guideline] and our demo app with following files

+ - [ApplicationManager.java]
+ - [BaseActivity.java]

 ### Native Ads
 Native ads give you the control to design the perfect ad units for your app.
 With our Native Ad API, you can determine the look and feel, size and location of your ads.
 Because you decide how the ads are formatted, ads can fit seamlessly in your application.